 5. What others are saying.
 Yes indeed, it’s good to listen to the buzz on the street about penny stocks.
 But let me be completely clear.
 When I say that it’s good to listen to what others are saying about a particular industry or stock, this doesn’t mean you should ever blindly follow another penny stock trader or promoter’s lead when it comes time to buy.

 In the Tim Sykes Millionaire Challenge, one of the biggest things I want to impart is that you need to think for yourself.
 Learning all you can and observing what works for others is not so that you can copy what others are doing.
-Rather, it’s by learning and observing that you can begin to forge your own path and create a career as trader that is authentic and appropriate for you.
-So yes, look to what others are doing and saying when choosing penny stocks, but ultimately, make decisions based on your own experience.
+Rather, it’s by learning and observing that you can begin to forge your own path and create a career as a trader that is authentic and appropriate for you.
+So yes, look at what others are doing and saying when choosing penny stocks, but ultimately, make decisions based on your own experience.

 6. Patterns.
 It’s commonly stated that history repeats itself.
 Well, as I have discovered, history never repeats itself to the letter.
 However, it often gives you very powerful clues as to what may and may not work.
-For instance, if you have had the experience of trading a stock that you felt really good about where a company had great volume, great movement and a catalyst but things flopped, there may be aspects of that trade that can inform you in the future.
+For instance, if you have had the experience of trading a stock that you felt really good about where a company had great volume, great movement, and a catalyst but things flopped, there may be aspects of that trade that can inform you in the future.
 Analyze what works and what doesn’t about trades so that you can make educated decisions about investments in the future.
 Keep a log of your trades and allow it to help you mitigate risk next time!

 My student Tim Grittani, who is one of the biggest success stories from the Tim Sykes Million Challenge Team, is great at identifying patterns.
 And, for your benefit, he is transparent about his trading.
 Learn from him and use him as an example of what’s possible for your own trading.**